matuteiglesias/journal/content/Business/2025-06-02_Critical_Analysis_and_Strategy_for_Family_Financia.md

 - Designed exploratory queries for family financial management, including topics like debt tracking and property tax.
 - Analyzed proposals for semantic retrieval explorer sets, identifying strengths and potential issues.
 - Reflected on retrieval results, focusing on information density, thematic coverage, and strategic recommendations.
-- Analyzed existing and missing materials for family communication and onboarding, suggesting steps to transform retrieved fragments into useful resources.
+- Analyzed existing and missing materials for family [[communication]] and onboarding, suggesting steps to transform retrieved fragments into useful resources.
 - Conducted reflective analysis on family financial governance, identifying emerging patterns, formalization needs, and cultural aspects.
-- Identified gaps in family financial governance structures, focusing on roles, transparency, and legal integration.
+- Identified gaps in family financial governance structures, focusing on roles, transparency, and legal [[integration]].
 - Analyzed legal and succession aspects of family financial governance, highlighting property status and usufruct rights.

 ### Achievements